Talking about the fertility preservation decision with others

 - Thinking about who you might want to involve in your decision-making – a partner, family and friends or a nurse or doctor.

 - Seeking counselling.
 This can be done either alone, with your partner or someone else close to you.
-Counsellors may be available in the fertility and cancer clinics.
-There are other counselling services available.
-We have listed some of these organisations here.
+Professional counsellors, who are not directly involved in your fertility or cancer care, may be available in the fertility and cancer clinics.
+Other counselling organisations which may be able to provide this dedicated counselling support have been listed here.

 - Talking to people who have been through similar experiences.
 There are support organisations available.
 We have listed some of these here.
 You may also choose to speak to a member of your cancer care team and fertility care team.

 - There may be times when you may not want to talk about fertility and cancer.
 If you are a private person, writing in a diary or expressing yourself creatively may be helpful.

 The HFEA is the UK’s independent regulator overseeing the use of gametes (eggs and sperm) and embryos in fertility treatment and research.
 There is advice on their website about how you can get the most out of your fertility consultations.
 You can do this by:

 - Taking time out to think things through – there can be a lot of difficult issues to consider.